etsmith9/M10L5_JS-DOM/README.md

-2. Form Manipulation with JavaScript
+QUESTION 2.
+Form Manipulation with JavaScript
 Objective: The aim of this assignment is to practice manipulating HTML forms dynamically using JavaScript, with a focus on handling arrays, objects, and form elements to capture user input and modify form behavior.

 Problem Statement: You are tasked with creating a web page containing a form that allows users to input their information.
 The page should utilize JavaScript to dynamically handle form submissions, store input data in arrays and objects, and modify form behavior based on user interaction.